ctesta01/ctesta.com/posts/2024-05-12-Bhramar-Mukherjee-Marvin-Zellen-Award.md

-At once highlighting the merits and shortcomings of the field, Mukherjee leaves us with significant food for thought:  it is simply not enough for biostatisticians who aspire to be 'data dreamsers' to live in an ivory tower focused solely on theoretical considerations when there is so much to contribute to work on-the-ground that reshapes people's lives for the better.
+At once highlighting the merits and shortcomings of the field, Mukherjee leaves us with significant food for thought:  it is simply not enough for biostatisticians who aspire to be 'data dreamers' to live in an ivory tower focused solely on theoretical considerations when there is so much to contribute to work on-the-ground that reshapes people's lives for the better.
 As she reminded me at the event's reception, for Zelen and Lagakos to present their findings in a church's